Azure/ResourceModules/modules/managed-services/registration-definition/README.md

 ### Parameter: `location`

 Location deployment metadata.

 - Required: No
 - Type: string
 - Default: `[deployment().location]`

-### Parameter: `managedByTenantId`

-Specify the tenant ID of the tenant which homes the principals you are delegating permissions to.
-- Required: Yes
-- Type: string

-### Parameter: `name`

-Specify a unique name for your offer/registration. i.e '<Managing Tenant> - <Remote Tenant> - <ResourceName>'.
-- Required: Yes
-- Type: string

-### Parameter: `registrationDescription`

-Description of the offer/registration. i.e. 'Managed by <Managing Org Name>'.
-- Required: Yes
-- Type: string

 ### Parameter: `resourceGroupName`

 Specify the name of the Resource Group to delegate access to.
 If not provided, delegation will be done on the targeted subscription.

 - Required: No
 - Type: string
 - Default: `''`